 How to Apply

 Thank you for your interest in joining Chicago Commons Emerging Leaders Council!
-Applications are reviewed on a rolling basis.
+Applications are due by January 25 at midnight.
 After completing your application, you can expect to hear from a representative within a week.